cometaj2/hcli_core/README.rst

     $ pip install gunicorn

-Download the hcli_core wherever you want it to be installed and navigate into the hcli_core folder.
-For example:

-    $ cd /home/foma/hcli_core/hcli_core

-    $ gunicorn --workers=5 --threads=2 "hcli_core:HCLI().connector"

-Alternatively, if you install hcli_core via pip, you can launch gunicorn from anywhere by using "hcli_core path".
+Install hcli_core via pip.
+You can launch gunicorn from anywhere by using "hcli_core path".
 You can also look at the hcli_core help file:

     $ pip install hcli_core